 “This car reminds me of what it was like to be a young man starting out in the world”, he tells me as we roll along a single track road of the Dark Peak in England’s central uplands.
 The low sun is glinting off the intake vents in the Cossie’s bonnet.
 The three-strutted ‘whale tail’ spoiler frames the countryside through the hatch window as it scrolls behind us.

 “I’ve had Audis.
-I’ve had Alfas and even newer RS Fords”, he tells me as he checks the mirror and shifts down into second.
+I’ve had Alfas and even newer RS Fords”, he says as he checks the mirror and shifts down into second.
 “But nothing really matches up to this.
 It’s not everyone’s idea of a supercar – but for me it’s a super car.”

 He hammers the right foot down and sure enough there’s a low-frequency grunt, the hands creep on the white dials to three thousand revs and boom!
 The car leaps forward, Dagenham-forged steel panels reverberating around us.
 That smile spreads.
 I get it.
 Totally.